Frequently Asked Questions

 Q1.
 Can I attend my Convocation ceremony if I have outstanding fees?

-Graduates with outstanding fees would be allowed to attend their Convocation ceremonies and be presented on stage.
-However, your degree certificate and transcript will be withheld until your outstanding fees have been settled.
+Graduates with outstanding fees / items not cleared by 19 June 2026 would still be allowed to attend their Convocation ceremonies and be presented on stage.
+However, your degree certificate and transcript will be withheld until all outstanding fees / items are fully settled.
+For more information, please click here

 For NTU outstanding tuition fees: